abentley/oaf/README.md

-# Nit, a nicer Git
+# Oaf, a nicer Git

-Nit is a Git client that brings a more user-friendly CLI to Git.
+Oaf is a Git client that brings a more user-friendly CLI to Git.

 It's based on the following ideas: